 Introducing PsyCare UK...

-PsyCare UK is a registered charity (no. 1167203) that provides welfare and harm reduction services at music festivals and events throughout the UK and internationally.
+PsyCare UK is a charity that provides welfare and harm reduction services at music festivals and events throughout the UK and internationally.
 We have been operating for over 10 years, previously under the name Kosmicare UK, and during that time have earned a reputation for the specialist and compassionate services we offer at events of all sizes.

 Provide a safe and supportive environment where individuals can be assisted to navigate a variety of difficult experiences and where challenges can be transformed into positive learning and developmental opportunities